rpatterson/prunerr/newsfragments/+free-space-orphans-incomplete.bugfix.rst

-:free-space: Also consider files in the Transmission ``incomplete-dir`` when identifying
+:Free-space:
-             item files as orphans to delete.
+   Also consider files in the Transmission ``incomplete-dir`` when identifying item files as orphans to delete.